Generator service software

 What makes PowerOps different from generic field service software like ServiceTitan or Jobber?

 Those tools were built for trades like HVAC and plumbing.
-They schedule, dispatch, and invoice — but they have no concept of an NFPA 110 permanent record, load bank documentation, or transfer-switch testing.
+They schedule, dispatch, and invoice — but they have no concept of a generator permanent record, load bank documentation, or transfer-switch testing.
 PowerOps is built for generator service: every PM, load bank result, and reading is captured as an attributed, timestamped record an auditor will accept.

 Does PowerOps replace TEN4 or FieldServio?